Volunteer Opportunities: Docent Program

 Wed.
 May 27: Conifer and Aspen Health, Creating Sustainable Communities

 Wed.
 June 3: SEGA Climate Change Programming, Tour Evaluations

 Do you love the landscape and natural history of northern Arizona?
 Do you want to learn more about high-elevation native plants and the Colorado Plateau?
 Are you passionate about building a sustainable future?
 Do you enjoy sharing your knowledge with others?
 If so, you’re an ideal candidate for our docent-training program.
 As a docent, or volunteer educator, you’ll share your knowledge and the work of The Arboretum with the public on daily tours and school visits.

 Why become a docent?

-- Commitment: One-season commitment.
+- Commitment: Minimum of two-season commitment.

 Please call or email to schedule your interview or to find out more information about our new program.
 You can also complete an application form in advance.
 The $125 training fee is requested by the first day of training.
 We are always interviewing for interested new docents, so call today!
 For a full description of the docent commitment and benefits, or to schedule your interview, please contact Public Program Manager, Lisa Doskocil at email@example.com or call (928) 774-1442 ext.
 110.